Beautiful Freak: Artwork

 Everett had suggested having a little girl with big eyes on the cover.
 The girl that came in to have her picture taken incidentally looked "like a miniature Susan" to Everett, referring to his ex-girlfriend and the subject of the song "Susan's House".

 Release

-Beautiful Freak was released on August 13, 1996, by record label DreamWorks, the first album released on the label.
+Beautiful Freak was released on August 13, 1996, by DreamWorks Records, a subdivision of the newly created film company DreamWorks Pictures (also known as DreamWorks SKG), which had additional subdivisions for animation, television and video games.
+The main film division itself did not start releasing films until September 26, 1997, when The Peacemaker premiered.
+Beautiful Freak was the first rock album released on the label, with its inaugural release having been George Michael's Older.
+Michael's Older album features DreamWorks' logo of a boy fishing and sitting on a moon crescent.
+This moon logo was used for other divisions of DreamWorks, eventually being turned into a 25 second long CGI opening logo when DreamWorks Pictures started releasing films in September 1997.
+However, starting with Beautiful Freak, every DreamWorks Records album featured a different thought bubble logo to represent DreamWorks Records.
+This alternate thought bubble logo was designed by artist Roy Lichtenstein, and was his last commission before his death on September 29, 1997.

 The album peaked at number 5 on the UK Albums Chart.
 Four singles were released to promote the album: "Novocaine for the Soul" in February 1996, "Susan's House" in May, "Your Lucky Day in Hell" in September, and the title track the following year.

 The April 1997 German release of the album included a bonus live EP from a BBC recording session.